 Homeschooling is not a teacher-student interaction.
 Rather, it is a student-student interaction.
 I am reminded of Paul asking his flock to imitate him as he imitates Christ (1 Corinthians 4: 16, 11:1).
 He didn’t say this because he had it all figured out.
 He said this because he was further along on the journey.
 And he simply offered himself up as a guide to the Guide.

 God gave me these three children as refining instruments in my life.
 He is faithfully fashioning me into what He wants me to be and using these children in the process.
 I see my sin more clearly in my interactions with my children.
-Recognizing the rough ways of my character and repenting of my unrighteousness.
+Recognizing the rough ways of my character and repenting of my unrighteousness are daily practices.

 Funny enough, He thinks I am far enough along in the process that He has now tasked me with teaching these little instruments myself.
 And the refining continues.
 The growing pains ensue.